pjbriggs/CRAFT-GP-galaxy/README.rst

    ``--host=130.88.97.228 --port=3337`` when calling VEP).
 It may be necessary to allow access via this port on your local system when setting up the Galaxy tools.
- * Installation of the reference data required by CRAFT-GP and VEP is
+ * Installation of the reference data required by CRAFT-GP and VEP needs to be performed manually, and the ``CRAFT_GP_DATA`` environment variable must be set correctly in order for the tool to locate these data.